 If you are not satisfied with the response that you get from our Quality Assurance & Complaints Committee you have the right to make a complaint to the Legal Ombudsman.
 This is the independent complaints body for complaints against lawyers.
 You must make your complaint to the Legal Ombudsman within six years of the complaint arising (or three years from when you should reasonably have known that there was cause for complaint).

-You can contact the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ, email: email@example.com or telephone 0300 555 0333.
-If your complaint may amount to a breach of the Professional Code of Conduct of the Bar of England and Wales, the Legal Ombudsman will pass your complaint directly to the Bar Standards Board which is responsible for regulating barristers.
+You can contact the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ, email: firstname.lastname@example.org or telephone 0300 555 0333.
+If your complaint amounts to a breach of the Professional Code of Conduct of the Bar of England and Wales, the Legal Ombudsman will pass your complaint directly to the Bar Standards Board which is responsible for regulating barristers.
 For further details see: www.legalombudsman.org.uk.
 You can also find details of the Legal Ombudsman’s decision data here.